eltonpan/bayes-warmup/README.md

 ## 1) Overview

 Real-world experiments in chemistry and materials science often involve very small initial datasets (10-100 data points).
 In this project, we propose to investigate how the 1) size and 2) distribution of the initial dataset influence the performance of bayesian optimization algorithms.
-We propose experiments on **HOMO-LUMO gap minimization** task on the **QM9 dataset**.
+We propose experiments on **HOMO-LUMO gap minimization** task using the well-known **QM9 dataset**.

 ## 2) Main findings